ChrisNiekler/A-Vocabulary.com-Vocab-List-TO-Anki-Deck-Converter/README.md

 ## How does this work

-This programm is fairly simple: first it scrap the word, definition and example from the url you entered, and put it into a 2 by 3 list. then it feeds the list to genanki. that's it.
+This program is fairly simple: first it scrap the word, definition and example from the url you entered, and put it into a 2 by 3 list. then it feeds the list to genanki. that's it.

+## Possible next goals/ideas
+1. Use CSV files to create decks
+2. Use Kindle DB file to create decks
 ___
 Any question or comments are welcome